ethereumjs/ethereumjs-monorepo/packages/client/docs/usage/RunAsElClient.md

 1. Use lodestar branch `stable` and run `yarn && yarn build`
 2. Run cmd: `./lodestar beacon --network sepolia --jwt-secret /path/to/jwtsecret/file`

 This will by default try reaching out `ethereumjs` over the endpoint `8551`.
-(You may customize this in conjuction with `ethereumjs`, see lodestar cli help via `--help`).
+(You may customize this in conjunction with `ethereumjs`, see lodestar cli help via `--help`).

 You may provide `--checkpointSyncUrl` (with a synced `sepolia` beacon node endpoint as arg value) to start directly off the head/provided checkpoint on the `sepolia` beacon chain, possibly triggering (backfill) beacon sync on ethereumjs.